dataluscorp/browser/toolkit/docs/index.rst

 Toolkit
 =======

-This is the nascent documentation of the Toolkit code that is shared across Firefox, Firefox for Android and other applications.
+This is the nascent documentation of the Toolkit code that is shared across Datalus, Datalus for Android and other applications.

 .. toctree::
    :maxdepth: 1